antaldaniel/reprex/content/post/2021-11-08-indicator_findable/index.md

 ## Reuse

 All our datasets come with standardized information about reusabililty.
-We add citation, attribution data, and licencing terms.
-Most of our datasets can be used without commercial restriction after acknowleging the source, but we sometimes work with less permissible data licenses.
+We add citation, attribution data, and licensing terms.
+Most of our datasets can be used without commercial restriction after acknowledging the source, but we sometimes work with less permissible data licenses.

 But we added further value to encourage re-use.
 Apart from tidying, we